 Goals: Griga 2

-Both Kocian and Straka were welcomed back in the national team squad after having made the unpopular decision to join each their Bundesliga club, and with Chovanec out, it was midfielder Hašek who took over the captain’s armband.
-Griga showed his potency with two goals, and it will have been a perfect tonic ahead of three early summer qualification ties.
+Both Kocian and Straka were welcomed back in the national team squad after having made the unpopular decision to join each their Bundesliga club, and with Chovanec out, it was again midfielder Hašek who took over the captain’s armband.
+Griga showed his potency with two goals, and it would have been a fine tonic ahead of three early summer qualification ties.
+Strong defensive display by disciplined visitors.

 29.04.1989: Belgium 2-1 Czechoslovakia